gosha20777/NoteShrink/README.md

 ![scan2](/examples/output2.png "Output image.
 44.1 Kb")

+See more examples at [here](/examples)

 ## Building

 ### Python
 If you want to use the console version you may use only `Python` module.
-You can compile it to win32 `EXE` file with `cx_Freeze` ([How convert a .py to .exe](https://stackoverflow.com/questions/41570359/how-can-i-convert-a-py-to-exe-for-python)
+You can compile it to win32 `EXE` file with `cx_Freeze` ([How convert a .py to .exe](https://stackoverflow.com/questions/41570359/how-can-i-convert-a-py-to-exe-for-python)).
+You may find a python script [here](/PythonModule/noteshrink.py).

 #### Requirements for python